amyjko/foundations-of-information/chapters/systems.md

 These podcasts explore some of the strengths and weaknesses of modern information systems.

 * [Rabbit Hole, Episode 1|https://www.nytimes.com/2020/04/16/podcasts/rabbit-hole-internet-youtube-virus.html], New York Times.
-Discusses YouTube as an information system.
+Discusses YouTube as an information system, and the kinds of information experiences it excels at creating.